microsoft/PowerBI-CSharp/README.md

 `Install-Package Microsoft.PowerBI.Api`

 ### Usage: Calling the GetReports API
-As an example, to get a list or reports within your workspace you need to instantiate a `PowerBIClient` with credentials and call into the `GetReports` API.
+As an example, to get a list or reports within your workspace (e.g. "My Workspace") you need to instantiate a `PowerBIClient` with credentials and call into the `GetReports` API.
 ```
+var credential = new UserPasswordCredential(Username, Password);

+// Authenticate using created credentials
+var authenticationContext = new AuthenticationContext(AuthorityUrl);
+var authenticationResult = authenticationContext.AcquireTokenAsync(ResourceUrl, ClientId, credential).Result;

-var credentials = new TokenCredentials("{AzureAccessKey}", "AppKey");
+var tokenCredentials = new TokenCredentials(authenticationResult.AccessToken, "Bearer");

+// Create a Power BI Client object (it will be used to call Power BI APIs)
-var client = new PowerBIClient(credentials);
+using (var client = new PowerBIClient(new Uri(ApiUrl), tokenCredentials))
+{

+    // Get a list of reports
-var reportsResult = await client.Reports.GetReportsAsync(workspaceCollection, workspaceId);
+    var reports = client.Reports.GetReports();

+    // Do anything you want with the list of reports.
+}

 ```

+There are multiple variations for each method.
+For example, to get a list of reports you can use one of the methods below:

+1) client.Reports.GetReports() - Synchronic method to get a list of reports in "My Workspace".

+2) client.Reports.GetReportsInGroup(groupId) - Synchronic method to get a list of reports in specific group (e.g. App workspace).

+3) client.Reports.GetReportsAsync() - async method to get a list of reports in "My Workspace".

+4) client.Reports.GetReportsInGroupAsync(groupId) - async method to get a list of reports in specific group (e.g. App workspace).

-The following APIs groups are available:
+The following API groups are available:

+- Dashboards
 - Datasets
 - Gateways
+- Groups
 - Imports
 - Reports
-- Workspaces

 ## Power BI Embedded for JavaScript
 The JavaScript SDK is underlying component for all embed scenarios.
 The SDK is vanilla JS but we also ship components for many popular SPA frameworks including Angular, React & Ember JS.